jordantrizz/gridpane-updates/README.md

 			* First one is always free, and is brand new and not seen before.
 		* Working with GridPane engineers.
 		* Early as Monday/Tuesday next week.
+	* If someting is baked into the platform, and is broke; we will fix it.
 * Load Balancers of Apollo
 	* We default to GCP for Apollo instances.
 	* For nordics, it would be upcloud as that's what's available.